ReeceHarding/email/implementation_plan.md

 - .env.local with all necessary environment variables
 - Basic folder structure matching the project structure
 - README.md with setup instructions

+**Tests**:
+1. Test that all required directories exist
+2. Test that package.json contains all necessary dependencies
+3. Test that the Next.js application can start without errors

 **Checkpoint Test**: Verify project builds without errors.
 ```bash